arussell/AlexaNissanLeaf/README.md

 These are examples of some of the interactions with Alexa:

 * Alexa, ask my car to preheat.
+* Alexa, ask my car to warm up.
+* Alexa, ask my car to cool down.
+* Alexa, ask my car to turn off the climate control.
+* Alexa, ask my car how much battery it has.
+* Alexa, ask my car how much charge it has.
 * Alexa, ask my car how much power it has.
 * Alexa, ask my car how much range it has.
-* Alexa, ask my car to cool down.
 * Alexa, ask my car to send an update.
 * Alexa, ask my car if it's charging.
 * Alexa, ask my car if it's connected to power.
-* Alexa, ask my car to turn off the climate control.